flisanp/ms1-ceramic-studio/README.md

 #### User Stories
 - As a retailer I want to find the contact information so that I can get in touch with her for business inquiries.
+- As a potential customer I want to visit her shop to find out what products I can buy.
 - As a stockist I would like to view her collection of products to see if it's something I would buy for my store.
-- As a fan of the ceramist I would like to find where the stockists are located so that I can purchase her products.
+- As a fan of the ceramist I would like to find where the nearest stockists are located so that I can purchase her products.
 - As a follower on social media I want to see the ceramist collection so that I can see if it’s something I want to buy.

 #### Strategy
-I wanted to make a user-friendly website for the ceramist where she could present her collection for potential customers.
+I wanted to make a user-friendly website for the ceramist where she can offer her products for potential customers.
 I wanted the site to be easy navigated with a clean and minimalistic design.
-It’s important both for a customer and a retailer to see what kinds of products the ceramist offers and they should immidiately see where to navigate to do this.
+It’s important both for a customer and a retailer to see what kinds of products the ceramist offers and they should immidiately see where to navigate to do this, the first thing you see is therefore a call to action button that leads straight to her shop on Etsy.

 #### Surface
 The colors I’ve used for the project is a light grey, #777777, and a warm terracotta, #E2725B.
 I chose these colors because they are easy to read on screen and also the two most common colors on clay that’s used for pottery which gives the site an earthy tone and a thought through theme.